EAQuant: Enhancing Post-Training Quantization for MoE Models via Expert-Aware Optimization: Limitation and Future Work

 \section{Limitation and Future Work}

-While EAQuant enhances PTQ for MoE models under extreme quantization (e.g., W4A4/W3A4), its effectiveness diminishes in ultra-low-bit regimes (e.g., W1A4) due to the inherent trade-off between granularity and sparsity, necessitating QAT for accuracy recovery.
-However, QAT incurs significant computational cost and training data dependency, limiting deployment in resource-constrained settings.
-Future work may explore hybrid PTQ-QAT frameworks or expert-specific calibration to balance efficiency and performance.
+While EAQuant improves PTQ for MoE models under extreme quantization (e.g., W4A4/W3A4/W3A3/W2A4), its performance degrades in ultra-low-bit regimes (e.g., W1A4) due to the granularity-sparsity trade-off, requiring QAT for accuracy recovery.
+However, QAT’s high computational cost and training data dependency hinder deployment in resource-constrained settings.
+Future work may explore hybrid PTQ-QAT approaches or expert-specific calibration to balance efficiency and performance.